sksq96/DataScienceProblems/Blog.md

 We evaluate the performance of JuPyT5 on the Data Science Problems benchmark.
 For each problem, using the code-infilling objective, JuPyT5 is provided with 3 context cells prior to the solution cell and the unit-test in the next cell.
 A DSP problem is marked passed if and only if the generated code passes the unit test defined in the grading cell below it.
 We use the pass@k metric to evaluate the unbiased probability of the model correctly solving the problem in k attempts.

-We observe that the code-infilling objective in JuPyT5 outperforms the baseline model without the future context, by 40%, when using 100 samples.
+When drawing 1 sample, JuPyT5 is able to solve about 33% of all the problems, which about about the same accuracy, when the baseline model is given 100 attempts.
+Further, we observe that the code-infilling objective in JuPyT5 outperforms the baseline model without the future context, by 40%, when using 100 samples.

 <p align="center">